 2. Click Find to start scanning.

-3. Wait until the process finished.
-It may take quite some time depending on the size and specifications of your system.
+3. Wait until the process is finished.
+It may take quite some time, depending on the size and specifications of your system.

 The beauty of Chrome Cleanup is it can run in the background and works really well on Windows.
-In fact, this feature can be a complementary of Windows Defender, hence, third-party antivirus is not necessary.
+In fact, this feature can be complementary to Microsoft Defender.
+Hence, third-party antivirus is not necessary.

 To prevent malware infections, follow these best browsing practices: